egovernment/egovernment.github.io/_documentation/fundamentals/coercion.markdown

 - Values of newly introduced primitive type `symbol` are no number coercible.
 It's controversial seeing that all other theoretically _non-coercible_ values coerce to `NaN`.
 This design inconsistency was intentional and reasoning can be found in [comment on es-discuss group](http://mozilla.6506.n7.nabble.com/Why-Number-symbol-crashes-td359554.html#a359643)
 - Excluding `symbol` exception, similarly as in case of _strings_ we may say that all values are _number_ coercible.
 The exception would be values with no primitive returning `valueOf` and not exposed `toString` method.

+## Operators (Implicit Boolean, String and Number coercion).

+Contrary to some other languages, JavaScript doesn't provide any language operators for objects handling as e.g. arrays concatenation, or objects merging.
+All it's operators

+No object dedicated operators and implicit coercion is usually confusing for devs coming from other environments.
+Nice demonstration of that can be seen in (otherwise excellent) Wat presentation by Gary Bernhardt

 ## Object Coercion

 Object coercion can be described with following function: